vibeofficial/vibeofficial/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

-🌱 Continuous Learning:
+🌱 Continuous Learning:<br>
 I'm always looking to expand my knowledge and skills.
 Currently, I’m focused on:
-Optimizing database performance and query efficiency.
+Optimizing database performance and query efficiency.<br>
-Enhancing security with best practices such as rate limiting, 2FA, and advanced JWT management.
+Enhancing security with best practices such as rate limiting, 2FA, and advanced JWT management.<br>
 Improving testing practices to write more robust, bug-free code.

-💬 Fun Fact:
+💬 Fun Fact:<br>
 I’m always experimenting with new backend technologies and excited about diving into new challenges that allow me to grow as a developer.
 Whether it’s optimizing an API or designing a new user management system, I’m always up for the task!